Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Related Works

-In contrast, our approach leverages privileged information from simulation to infer full stiffness matrix and distill it to a policy.
-Unlike real-world training which restricts exploration to compliant regimes for safety, simulation permits safe learning of high-stiffness behaviors.
-Crucially, we utilize the explicit object state to computationally derive the physically optimal stiffness matrix from interaction dynamics.
-This transforms the problem into a supervised regression of precise, physics-grounded impedance targets, enabling the policy to learn complex, coupled stiffness behaviors impossible for humans to demonstrate manually.
+In contrast, our approach leverages privileged information from simulation to construct stiffness supervision and distill it to a policy.
+Unlike real-world training, which restricts exploration to compliant regimes for safety, simulation permits safe collection of high-stiffness interaction data.
+We use explicit object state and contact forces to construct structured stiffness labels from interaction dynamics.
+This transforms the problem into supervised regression over impedance targets, allowing the policy to learn coupled stiffness behaviors that are difficult for humans to specify manually.